 While if you’re doing your books on a cash basis, this might not help, for others you should look to review Debtors and the process.
 Review your Trade Debtors listing and write off all Bad Debts BEFORE 30 June 2022.
 Prepare a management meeting document listing each Bad Debt, as evidence that these amounts were actually written off prior to year-end, and enter these into your accounting system before 30 June 2022.

 When you write off your bad debts your reducing your sales which means less profit on paper and can mean you pay less tax.

-If you use a Trust structure, one strategy is to allocate profits to a “Bucket Company” and cap your tax at 27.5% for the 2019 year.
+If you use a Trust structure, one strategy is to allocate profits to a “Bucket Company” and cap your tax at 25% for a base rate entity for the 2022 year.
 Note that this company must have business operations to qualify for the reduced company tax rate, however, if not you still get the reduced rate of 30%.
 Later as the company makes money and has paid tax, you can get the dividends out by paying Franked Dividends to the shareholder who could be a low-income earner and get all the franking credits back.

 This article is provided as general information only and does not consider your client’s specific situation, objectives or needs.
 It does not represent accounting advice upon which any person may act.
 Implementation and suitability require a detailed analysis of a client’s specific circumstances. © Business Edge Advisors